elissaheller/coding-challenge/README.md

 Please write a custom Drupal module that meets the following requirements:

 * When viewing the page as an authenticated user, the following content is displayed in the sidebar:
-> “Hello <username>!
+> “Hello {username}!
 >
-> Your last log in was <login date>.
+> Your last log in was {login date}.
 >
 >Visit your profile”
-* The logged in user’s username should be displayed instead of “<username>”.
+* The logged in user’s username should be displayed instead of “{username}”.
-* The login date should reflect the user’s last login.
+* The {login date} should reflect the user’s last login.
-* The login date should be formatted as: December 21st, 2012 12:01 am
+* The {login date} should be formatted as: December 21st, 2012 12:01 am
 * The words “Visit your profile” should link to the user’s profile page.
 * If a user is not logged in while viewing the page, nothing should display in the sidebar.